Notre-Dame-de-Grâce—Westmount

-Notre-Dame-de-Grâce—Westmount is a federal electoral district in Quebec.
-It encompasses areas formerly included in the electoral districts of Notre-Dame-de-Grâce—Lachine (40%), Westmount—Ville-Marie (59%) and Outremont (1%).
+Notre-Dame-de-Grâce—Westmount is a federal electoral district on the Island of Montreal in Quebec.

+History

-Notre-Dame-de-Grâce—Westmount was created by the 2012 federal electoral boundaries redistribution and was legally defined in the 2013 representation order.
-It came into effect upon the call of the 42nd Canadian federal election, which took place on October 19, 2015.
+The riding was created by the 2012 federal electoral boundaries redistribution out of Notre-Dame-de-Grâce—Lachine (40%), Westmount—Ville-Marie (59%) and Outremont (1%). and was legally defined in the 2013 representation order.
+It came into effect upon the call of the 2015 Canadian federal election.

+Following the 2022 Canadian federal electoral redistribution, it lost the territory south of Boul.
+Décaire and west of Ch.
+Côte-Saint-Luc to Mount Royal and gained the territory west of Rue Notre-Dame and Av.
+Atwater from Ville-Marie—Le Sud-Ouest—Île-des-Sœurs.

 Geography

 The riding includes the towns of Westmount and Montreal West as well as the neighbourhood of Notre-Dame-de-Grâce in the borough of Côte-des-Neiges–Notre-Dame-de-Grâce, and a small part of the borough of Ville-Marie surrounding Îlot-Trafalgar-Gleneagles in Montreal.

 In the last few elections, the Liberals have dominated throughout the riding, winning a majority of the vote in every neighbourhood.
 Their strongest neighbourhoods are the Loyola section Notre-Dame-de-Grâce, Montreal West and the area around Îlot-Trafalgar-Gleneagles.
 The NDP is strongest in Notre-Dame-de-Grâce District, while the Tories are strongest in Westmount.